Skip to main content

 About

-Cultures: 8th Wonder of the World is a single player and multiplayer strategy game.
+Cultures: 8th Wonder of the World is a single player and multiplayer economy city builder game with a economy theme.
 It was developed by Funatics Software and was released on March 26, 2015.
 It received mostly positive reviews from players.

 Skip User Reviews